ReflectionRip/LLM_Text_Adventure_Generator/README.md

 2. Gaming - Eventually have a game engine to play with.
 3. Provide - A building block, and/or game for others to develop on and play with.

+## Files
+* textRPG.py - The main game engine.
+This could possibly be broken up into multiple files, each with their own part of the game engine.
+But I am new to this, and didn't really put a full plan into place on the final structure.
+Eventually I may refactor this if it needs it.
+* classification.json - This has the LLM prompts to send to oobabooga (or eventually other GPTs).
+The name on this file probably should change.
+It was originally designed to hold my classifier that was processing my game engine 'commands'.
+But it has changed into holding all the formatted text to send to the LLM.
+The goal of this file is to seperate the game logic from the LLM requests.
+This way if another model is loaded that needs the requests formatted differently, it can easily be swapped out.
+Also it makes it easier to update the requests as needed to provide better, more accurate responses.

 ## Others
 While developing this code I eventually thought; I wonder if anyone else is making something simular.
 So here is a list of other LLM Text Adventure Games.
 I may eventually review these others for insperation if I get stuck, but I want to try to write this entirely on my own.